SecureBio-ai/mcq-grader/README.md

 ./run.py --input samplesheet.csv
 ```
 The samplesheet is a csv file that specifies one or multiple "runs."
 Each run should have a unique name and can specify
-different exams (as .tsv files), prompts, models, and model-params.
+different exams (as .tsv or .jsonl files), prompts, models, and model-params.

 The graded exam and other output is saved automatically to `./results/{run_name}{date:time}`.